 Instead, the King and Parliament rewarded the colonists with another act on December 23 that would close all commerce to the colonies starting on March 1, 1776.
 You can read this last congressional response to the King here.

 There are two known copies of the original Olive Branch Petition signed by the Congressional delegates.
-One is held by the New York Public Library and the other in the Public Record Office of London.
+One is held by the New York Public Library and the other is in the Public Record Office of London.
 In addition, a working copy exists that is held in the Karpeles Manuscript Library in Santa Barbara, California, along with the original report sent by Penn and Lee about the King's response.

 You may also like to read these other articles about the Founding Fathers and the Declaration of Independence: